-Prerequisite: one full unit of philosophy or permission of the instructor
+Prerequisite: one full unit of philosophy or permission of the instructor half unit Prerequisite: one prior unit in political studies or philosophy or permission of the instructor

 Does the existence of evil entail the nonexistence of God?
 Does it, at the very least, make the existence of God improbable?
 This course will seek to facilitate an understanding and assessment of the contributions of contemporary analytical philosophy to the resolution of these issues.
 (Also listed as RELS 3301)